okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/scim-with-entitlements/main/index.md

 ---
-title: Build a SCIM 2.0 server with entitlements overview
+title: Build a SCIM 2.0 server with entitlements
 meta:
   - name: description
     content: Use this guide to learn about the requirements to build a SCIM 2.0 server to support the exchange of entitlements between a downstream app and an Okta integration.